MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/install-console.md

 >Applies To: System Center 2016 - Virtual Machine Manager

-This article describes how to install the VMM console on a remote computer and connect to the System Center 2016 - Virtual Machine Manager (VMM) server.
-If you're installing the VMM management server, the console is installed on it automatically.
+This article describes how to install the System Center Virtual Machine Manager (VMM) console on a remote computer, and connect to the VMM server.
+When you install the VMM management server, the console is installed on it automatically.

 The remote console can be installed on: